Difference-in-Differences Estimation with Spatial Spillovers: Introduction

 The modified difference-in-differences framework with an added spillover indicator provides a poor estimate of spillover effects.
 The estimate averages spillover effects over all units with the indicator equal to 1 which can include units that are unaffected by spillovers.
 Therefore the estimate will be attenuated to zero.
-The above method can be improved by creating a set of distance bins from the treated units (e.g. being 0-20 miles, 20-40 miles, 40-60 miles from the treated units) and interacting them with a treatment indicator.\footnote{The choice of the distance bins depends on the economic context and in particular the source of the spillovers.
-In some cases, the bins can be determined in a data-driven way \citep{Butts_2021}.} Since a set of `rings' is collinear with a single indicator covering the bins, this estimator consistently estimates the treatment effect of interest.
+The above method can be improved by creating a set of distance bins from the treated units (e.g. being 0-20 miles, 20-40 miles, 40-60 miles from the treated units) and interacting them with a treatment indicator.
+Since a set of `rings' is collinear with a single indicator covering the bins, this estimator consistently estimates the treatment effect of interest.
 This estimator has the added benefit that each indicator will estimate the average spillover effect on treated/control units within that distance range which provides a more complete picture of which units are affected by treatment and at what magnitude.
+However, interpreting these estimates causally requires that each ring satisfies a parallel trends assumption with the `far-away' control units.\footnote{The choice of the distance bins depends on the economic context and in particular the source of the spillovers.
+In some cases, the bins can be determined in a data-driven way \citep{Butts_2021}.}

 To show the importance of considering spillover effects and the utility of my estimators, I revisit analyses of place-based policies in urban economics in Section \ref{sec:tva}.
 I revisit the analysis of the Tennessee Valley Authority by \citet{Kline_Moretti_2014}.
 The Tennessee Valley Authority was a large-scale New Deal program that lowered the cost of power for industrial firms \citep{Kitchens_2014}.
 The scale of federal investment in the region was large and the pro-manufacturing benefits likely spread further than the Authority's boundary due to the electrification infrastructure and agglomeration economies \citep{Severnini_2014}.
 I show that estimation by difference-in-differences fails to account for these spillovers and therefore the authors obtain biased estimates of the total effect of the Tennessee Valley Authority.
+For agriculture employment, I find that the long-run spillovers cause the original estimates to be about 40 percent too small for agriculture employment and 40 percent too large for manufacturing employment.